-Required items submitted after the deadline require a majority consent of the appropriate executive committee or the meet director, if authorized, in order to be accepted.
+Required items (i.e. late contestant entry, late title entry, missing set approval, etc.) submitted after the deadline require a majority consent of the appropriate executive committee or the meet director, if authorized, in order to be accepted.
 A letter, signed by the school's administrator, certifying the fact that the appropriate executive committee or the meet director has approved the late entry shall be submitted to the Contest Manager and State Theatre Director prior to the beginning of the contest.